Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

 You can also buy Hilton Honors points, but this option should generally be considered a last resort because the cost is quite high.

-We value Hilton points at 0.6 cent apiece, but Hilton sells them for 1 cent each.
+We value Hilton points at 0.6 cents apiece, but Hilton sells them for 1 cent each.
 There’s not much value in purchasing points outright unless there’s a redemption you want that requires just a few more points.
 In this case, if you can’t transfer points from other partners, buying points is an option.
 You can purchase up to 80,000 points in a year.
 Remember to use your Hilton Honors co-branded credit card for additional earnings on the points purchase.

 How to redeem Hilton Honors points